AUGUST 6, 2022

-Nashville’s Metro Water Services, the City of Gallatin, the Tennessee Department of Agriculture, Division of Forestry, the Tennessee Department of Environment & Conservation (TDEC), and the Tennessee Stormwater Association (TNSA) are teaming up together for the 8th Annual chip-timed 5k Urban Runoff run and Water Quality Festival in Nashville.
+Nashville’s Metro Water Services, the Tennessee Department of Agriculture, Division of Forestry, the Tennessee Department of Environment & Conservation (TDEC), and the Tennessee Stormwater Association (TNSA) are teaming up together for the 9th Annual chip-timed 5k Urban Runoff run and Water Quality Festival in Nashville.

 The race is held at Shelby Bottoms Greenway and Nature Park to showcase a park setting and weaves its way past several cool and innovative green stormwater management practices.
 A fun and educational and free Water Quality Festival held at the same time will provide entertainment and environmental information!